Waiving spousal rights

 Your spouse is automatically the beneficiary of your pension.
 Learn what's involved if your spouse wants to give up their right to receive a pension benefit when you die.

-When retiring or after retirement: waiving spousal rights to a death benefit and monthly pension
+At retirement: Waiving spousal rights to a death benefit and monthly pension